-Freeborn County experiencing 911 technical issues - Albert Lea Tribune
+Update: 911 service restored in Freeborn County - Albert Lea Tribune

-The Freeborn County Sheriff’s Office stated the county is experiencing technical issues with its 911 lines.
+Original story: The Freeborn County Sheriff’s Office stated the county is experiencing technical issues with its 911 lines.

 The sheriff stated 911 calls appear to be coming into the dispatch center through administration lines, not the actual 911 lines.

-Note: Update: 911 service restored in Freeborn County Updated (8:12 a.m.
-Tuesday): Freeborn County Sheriff Kurt Freitag said shortly after 8 a.m. that 911 service has been restored in the county.